 Preventing Heat Stroke in Dogs

-While we all welcome summer warmth, it's important to know that one of the biggest risks your pet will face during the summer is the heat.
+While we all welcome summer warmth, it's important to know that one of the biggest risks your dog will face during the summer is the heat.
 Pets release heat through the pads of their feet and by panting, not sweating.
-This means animals are much less efficient at regulating heat and body temperature than humans.
+This means animals are much less efficient at regulating heat and body temperature than humans, so you must take extra measures to prevent heat stroke.

 WHO IS AT RISK?

 The heat affects animals in different ways.
 Some pets that are at risk:

 - Elderly, very young, or sick animals have a harder time regulating their body temperatures.
 Therefore, they have difficulty staying cool.

 - Brachycephalic pets ("pushed-in" nose) and heavy-faced dogs can't pant effectively in the heat.

 - Double coated and heavy-skinned dogs (Shar-Pei).